 SAVE THE TREES: Urge the Biden Administration to Enact Federal Forest Protections to save our Southern Forests!
 The forest products industry and it’s wood pellet production is driving massive carbon emissions, degrading forests, polluting the air and water and compromising vital ecosystem services.
 These impacts, like many other extractive industries, disproportionately harm under-resourced communities and communities of color.
 Sign the petition from Southern Environmental Law Center asking Biden to protect old growth trees on public lands

 CAFO Project: Concentrated Animal Feeding Operations, or factory farms, produce high levels of manure, adding to greenhouse gases.
 Increased floods with climate change can mean more of that manure runs off into our streams, adding to water pollution.
 Find out who your sustainable local farmers are on our webpage, and support them.

 Chatham Park: Over 7000 acres of forested land that are helping absorb carbon will be turned into housing and commercial development on the Haw and Jordan Lake.
-HRA leads the call for more protection for the environment and waters as this mega development is built.
-NC DEQ recently denied Chatham Parks 401 permit for North Village, halting development for now.
-Learn more and join us in protecting water and forests.
+HRA leads the call for more protection for the environment and waters as this mega development is built, and acts as a watchdog on sediment erosion violations as construction proceeds Learn more HERE and join us in protecting water and forests.